jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 * [kubectl port-forward](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward) lets you easily port forward from a pod to a local port so you can easily test things out without having to expose things via ingress

+### inner loop

+If you want to optimise your inner loop so you can edit source code and see the changes running quickly on kubernetes then please check out the options for [inner development loop](/v3/develop/pipelines/inner-loop/)

 ## Conclusion